Hermine kicks up stiff winds in Northeast US

 (CNN)Hermine's stiff winds and dangerous rip currents threatened eastern Massachusetts Monday, while cruise ship passengers were reeling from a wild ride in rough seas.

-A tropical storm warning for New York City was canceled early Monday, but warnings remained in effect along the eastern coast of Long Island, as well as Connecticut, Rhode Island and Massachusetts, including Cape Cod and the islands.
+A tropical storm warning for New York City was canceled early Monday, but warnings remained in effect along the eastern coast of Long Island, as well as for Connecticut, Rhode Island and Massachusetts, including Cape Cod and the islands.

-Wind gusts up to 50 mph were expected, threatening scattered power outages, as the former hurricane meanders out at sea.
+Hermine was expected to start weakening Monday night as it moved west-northwest at about 7 miles per hour, according to a National Hurricane Center update Monday at 5 pm ET.

+On Monday afternoon the storm's center was about 200 miles southeast from the eastern tip of Long Island.
+Hermine will meander northward in the Atlantic on Tuesday and is on track to be off the New England coast by Wednesday.

+Forecasters expect Hermine's maximum sustained winds to remain near hurricane strength -- at nearly 70 mph, with higher gusts -- extending up to 230 miles from its center.

-Royal Caribbean cruise ship Anthem of the Seas, which was heading from New Jersey to Bermuda, rocked and rolled as it sailed through the edges of Hermine Sunday.
+The storm churned up waves that rocked the Royal Caribbean cruise ship Anthem of the Seas as it sailed through the edges of Hermine on Sunday on its way from New Jersey to Bermuda.

 One passenger, New Jersey resident Derek Beidermann, said in a video his brother-in-law Robert McHugh tweeted out that beginning early morning Sunday, the ship started "swaying a bit" in the rough weather.